sidoh/esp8266_thermometer/README.md

 #### WiFi

-I used the `WifiManager`, so assuming your chip didn't already have WiFi configured, it'll start in AP mode (network will be named something like ESP_XXXX).
+I used `WifiManager`, so assuming your chip didn't already have WiFi configured, it'll start in AP mode (network will be named something like ESP_XXXX).
 Connect to this network to configure WiFi.

 #### Other settings